-The rising sun country, the motherland of sushi and martial art capital – Japan.
-This amazing country, which is recommend to visit for any type of traveler, I have visited in 2015 and want to share my gastronomic experience in this country as I spent the whole month there.
+This amazing country, which is recommend to visit for any type of traveler.
+Here I am sharing my gastronomic experience in this country as I spent the whole month there.
 The purpose of the trip was not very touristic – Aikido training.
 However, have received and amazing experience!

 My trip started from Vilnius to Copenhagen, where changed airplane to Tokyo.
 Flight to Tokyo was my first long haul flight.
 It surprised me that dinner arrived about 1-2 hours after we took off.
 I was not even that hungry, so could not finish it all… However the food was okay, nothing special.
 Breakfast came about 2 hours before the landing and it was simple.
 But I do remember the smelly cheese.
 Don’t know what kind of cheese it was, but it smelt strange… Few of my teammates were eating it, but most of them opened it, smelt it and carefully folded it into the napkin.